mikavir/rx-decode/README.md

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
-- I would like to thank my partner (John/Jane), for believing in me, and allowing me to make this transition into software development.
+- I would like to thank my partner John, for believing in me, and being my rubber ducky and a tester.
-- I would like to thank my employer, for supporting me in my career development change towards becoming a software developer.
+I would like to thank my brother Elan, for being my rubber ducky and as a tester.
+- I would like to thank my current coleagues and friends for testing the game.